paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-005-creditors-the-debtor-and-the-estate.md

 ### Statutory Notes

+#### Amendment of Subsection (b)
+Pub.
+L. 119–27, §§ 11(e), 20, July 18, 2025, 139 Stat.
+458, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, subsection (b) of this section is amended in paragraph (9), in the matter following subparagraph (B), by striking “or” at the end; in paragraph (10)(C), by striking the period and inserting “; or”; and by inserting after paragraph (10) the following:

+(11) required payment stablecoin reserves under section 4 of the GENIUS Act, provided that notwithstanding the exclusion of such reserves from the property of the estate, [section 362 of this title](./chapter-003-case-administration.md#section-362) shall apply to such reserves.

+See 2025 Amendment note below.

 #### legislative statements
 Section 541(a)(7) is new.
 The provision clarifies that any interest in property that the estate acquires after the commencement of the case is property of the estate; for example, if the estate enters into a contract, after the commencement of the case, such a contract would be property of the estate.
 The addition of this provision by the House amendment merely clarifies that section 541(a) is an all-embracing definition which includes charges on property, such as liens held by the debtor on property of a third party, or beneficial rights and interests that the debtor may have in property of another.
 However, only the debtor’s interest in such property becomes property of the estate.
 If the debtor holds bare legal title or holds property in trust for another, only those rights which the debtor would have otherwise had emanating from such interest pass to the estate under section 541.
 Neither this section nor section 545 will affect various statutory provisions that give a creditor a lien that is valid both inside and outside bankruptcy against a bona fide purchaser of property from the debtor, or that creates a trust fund for the benefit of creditors meeting similar criteria.
 See Packers and Stockyards Act § 206, [7 U.S.C.
 196](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section196&num=0&edition=prelim) (1976).